-What is Social Media Management Software?
+What are Social Media Management Tools?

-Social Media Management Features & Capabilities
+Social Media Management Software Features

 Though products have different strengths, most social media management suites include at least basic features around:

 Social listening (identifying brand mentions)

 Reporting to measure social campaign performance

 Companies leverage social media channels in different ways.
 Businesses may be using social platforms for reputation management, customer service, customer advocacy programs, collecting product feedback, and market research.
 Here are five key social media use cases, with the relevant feature sets.

 Social media platforms contain a vast amount of information about individuals’ behavior and online activity.
 Conversations happen among your customers and potential customers “in the wild” on these platforms.
 Many companies use a social media monitoring tool for social listening.
 This means tracking brand mentions and competitor activity.

 Social listening helps businesses discover more about their target market.
 It can also help them understand customer expectations and employee sentiment, and provide ideas for product development.